kscalelabs/nanoppo/README.md

 ## How do I run this?

-0. Install dependencies: `pip install -r requirements.txt`
+0. Install dependencies: `pip install --pre -r requirements.txt`
 1. Start training a model: `python train.py`
 2. Run inference on the trained model: `python infer.py`